 An initiative founded by a local resident, Michael O’Neal, 19 years ago, Parent University is helping to break the cycle of persistent generational poverty and crime in Savannah, Georgia.
-They do this by enhancing parenting and leadership skills for parents who have grown up in and live in poverty in Savannah urban neighborhoods beginning with and focusing on parents of children birth to 3 years old – a stage of life where the vast majority of brain development occurs.
+They do this by enhancing parenting and leadership skills for parents who have grown up in and live in poverty in Savannah urban neighborhoods beginning with and focusing on parents of children from birth to 5 years old – a stage of life where the vast majority of brain development occurs.

 This program aims to make ready and prepare the children of the very poor for school, through educating and increasing engagement of parents (80% mothers) with the education of their children in 9 urban neighborhoods in Savannah, Georgia where 97% are African Americans, and 95% live under the US poverty line.
 For this population, failure in the school system is the norm versus the exception.